Telemarketing scammer at Crimes of Persuasion

 He was eventually arrested after a joint investigation by the Vermont Securities Division and the FBI for running a Ponzi scheme in which early investors were paid fake returns with money provided by later ones, then encouraged to invest ever larger sums.

-Residents of Vermont, New Hampshire, Massachusetts, and Florida may have been bilked out of as much as $30 million.
 He owned several luxury homes and an airplane, was an avid golfer, and recruited many of his victims from the local country club.

 A Write-off